The Ten Best Darts Players Of All Time

 • Major Title Wins – 2

 Few who saw Jocky Wilson play would believe that the cheery Scot would have the quality to be a two-time World Champion.
-Wilson’s eccentric ‘jerky’ throw looked like it shouldn’t ever work, but it did, leading him to 18 tournament wins and two Major titles, both World Championships.
+Wilson’s eccentric ‘jerky’ throw looked like it shouldn’t ever work, but it did.
+His talent led him to 18 tournament wins and two Major titles, both World Championships.

 The Scot lived in Kirkcaldy all his life and famously is said to have never brushed his teeth, despite being a prolific sweet-eater.
 Unfortunately, Wilson died in 2012 aged just 62.
 However his influence on Scottish and indeed World Darts was huge.